irods/irods_docs/docs/system_overview/configuration.md

     // This normally maps to a directory under /var/lib/irods/configuration_schemas.
     "schema_version": "v4",

-    // The algorithm used to encrypt the control plane communications.
-    // This must be the same across all iRODS servers in a Zone.
-    "server_control_plane_encryption_algorithm": "AES-256-CBC",

-    // The number of hash rounds used in the control plane communications.
-    // This must be the same across all iRODS servers in a Zone.
-    "server_control_plane_encryption_num_hash_rounds": 16,

-    // The amount of time before a control plane operation will timeout.
-    //
-    // The following values are supported:
-    // - 0:    Returns immediately with an EAGAIN error if the message cannot be sent or there is no message to receive.
-    // - -1:   Blocks until the message is sent or a message is available.
-    // - Else: For sending, tries to send the message for that amount of time in milliseconds before returning with an EAGAIN error.
-    //         For receiving, waits for a message for that amount of time in milliseconds before returning with an EAGAIN error.
-    //
-    // For more details, see ZMQ_SNDTIMEO/ZMQ_RCVTIMEO here: http://api.zeromq.org/4-1:zmq-setsockopt
-    //
-    // Changing this value requires a server restart in order to take effect.
-    "server_control_plane_timeout_milliseconds": 10000,

     // The beginning of the port number range available for parallel transfers.
     // This must be the same across all iRODS servers in a Zone.
     "server_port_range_start": 20000,